 LeRay Mansion, Historic mansion in Fort Drum, New York, US.

-James LeRay de Chaumont bought land from Macomb's Purchase and built his residence in the early 1800s, but fire destroyed the original structure.
-The rebuilding process during the 1820s created the mansion that stands today.
+James LeRay de Chaumont acquired land from Macomb's Purchase in the early 1800s and built his residence on the site.
+A fire destroyed the original structure, and the house was rebuilt in the 1820s into the form that still stands today.

 The community of curious travelers